Shinkansen: United Kingdom

-Under negotiation
+Under construction

 India

 In December 2015, India and Japan signed an agreement for the construction of India's first high speed rail link connecting Mumbai to Ahmedabad, the intention being to initially operate imported E5 Series Shinkansen sets on the line.
 To be funded primarily through Japanese soft loans, the link was expected to cost up to US$18.6 billion and operational by 2024.
 The project has been delayed by several years, and forecast costs have risen.
 A tender for 24 modified E5 sets was issued in 2023, though the resulting offers were not taken up by India, who now desire E10 sets, for delivery in the 2030s.
 The Japanese Government agreed to gift one end of life E3 and E5 sets in 2025, with delivery in 2026.

+Under negotiation

 United States

 In 2014, it was announced that Texas Central Railway would build a ~300 mi long line using the N700 series rolling stock.
 The trains are proposed to operate at over 320 km/h.